 OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

-As Washington D.C. debates Comprehensive Immigration Reform, we thought that it would be an appropriate time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
+As Washington D.C. continues the discussion of Comprehensive Immigration Reform, we thought that it would be a good time to provide some statistics on the Immigrant population in the United States as provided by this IPC research.
 Once a week we will be posting a blog with information on four states at a time.
-This week we will highlight; Mississippi, Montana, Nebraska and New Hampshire.
+This week we will highlight; Oregon, Pennsylvania, Rhode Island & South Carolina.

 We wanted to find a new way to engage our reader base.
 Every other Friday, we will post the ten (10) best/most frequently asked questions received during the week from our h1bvisalawyerblog, Facebook, and Twitter readers.
 We will answer those questions and provide the Q&A on our H-1B Visa Lawyer Blog.